 Alaska 529 will pitch in a $250 contribution to new accounts opened and funded this year.§ If you checked "Yes" to contribute a PFD for the first time, you may be eligible for the new Dash to Save incentive program.
 You will need to need to open your account today and contribute $25 or more to get started prior to the date of the PFD distribution.

 Use the PFD Planner to see how contributing a PFD can help save for future education expenses.

 Assumes that each full PFD amount is $1,100 in the first year, increased 3% annually, and that each PFD amount is deposited at the beginning of the year.
 The chart also assumes a 6% hypothetical rate of return compounded monthly.
 This chart is for illustrative purposes only and does not predict or project the return of any specific investment option.
 Investment returns in Alaska 529 will vary and may be higher or lower than this example.

 To contribute automatically, answer "Yes" to the Alaska 529 question on your PFD application.

 After you submit your PFD application, you will receive a postcard or email confirming your election.
 In the summer, you'll also receive a letter detailing your account registration, portfolio selection, and more.

 We will send you a confirmation letter once we receive your PFD funds.

-Reach your education savings goals faster by automatically contributing 100% of a PFD to an Alaska 529 account.
+Save more for your future education needs by automatically contributing 100% of a PFD to an Alaska 529 account.
 Here’s how to get started: